STEVE INSKEEP, HOST:

 NPR's Chris Arnold reports.

-CHRIS ARNOLD, BYLINE: Speaking to a room full of bankers and regulators, former Senator Chris Dodd took people back to a moment in 2008.
-Lehman Brothers had just collapsed and he was called into a small emergency meeting with other top lawmakers and Fed Chair Ben Bernanke.
+CHRIS ARNOLD, BYLINE: Speaking to a room full of bankers and regulators, former Sen. Chris Dodd took people back to a moment in 2008.
+Lehman Bros. had just collapsed, and he was called into a small, emergency meeting with other top lawmakers and Fed Chair Ben Bernanke.

 ARNOLD: Lawmakers bailed out the banks.
 But, of course, the damage was still massive.

 DODD: Had there been an intervention earlier on, we would have had a crisis.
 Never the magnitude that we saw.
 Never the 26 million jobs that were lost.
-Never the four and a half to five million homes that were foreclosed.
+Never the 4 and a half to 5 million homes that were foreclosed.
 It didn't ever have to come to that.